 Will this change anything at The Minimalists?

-We aren’t going anywhere; we’re simply building atop our sturdy foundation.
+We aren’t going anywhere; we’re simply building atop a sturdy foundation.
 Buckle up.
 It’s going to be an exciting six months.